jyss88/License-Plate-Reader/README.md

 ## Included functions
 All included functions can be found in the folder [Functions](https://github.com/jyss88/License-Plate-Reader/tree/master/Functions)

+A set of test images for demostration purposes can be found in the folder [Test Images](https://github.com/jyss88/License-Plate-Reader/tree/master/Functions/Test%20Images)

 ### readLicensePlate.m
 Reads, and recognises the license plate number of an image of a car.
 Accepts an image as a Matlab Array as input, and returns a string of the recognised plate.
 Returns -1 if no plate detected.